ITALIAN LANGUAGE COURSES

 The Italian Cultural Society/Italian Language Program Summer Camp is an immersion program designed around a variety of activities that will encourage your children to speak Italian through singing, cooking, completing art projects, playing indoor and outdoor Italian games in the Battery Lane Park, behind ICS.

-4. TUTORING and Exam Prep
+4. TUTORING and AP Preparation Course

 The Italian Cultural Society/Italian Language Program offers one-on-one tutoring for kids & teens.
+We also offer a 7 hour course specific for AP preparation for Italian students, open to everyone.

 Please contact [email protected] or call the office for details: (301) 215-7885